FAQ - Frequently Asked Patient Questions

 1. Do I need a scan / X-Ray ?

 In summary, sometimes it is worthwhile getting a scan, because the information gained from that scan will determined the type of medical management that is employed.
-However, at other times, the scan may be unneccessary, because the information may be surpurfacelous or not lead to a change in medical management.
+However, at other times, the scan may be unneccessary, because the information may be irrelevant or lead to an incorrect change in medical management, due to over-reporting of 'false positives'.
 You will be able to make this decision on the advice of your health care professional.
-On rare occasions it can actually be detrimental to get a scan done, because some patients can become overly obbessed with the medical terms used to describe their scan results, and that then can become the major focus of the patient, rather than their symptoms and functional abilities.
-For example, many people have lumbar buldging discs yet have no symptoms, yet sometimes when these patients have an MRI or CT scan, they can develop symtoms because they think they should have pain if the scan says so!
-It is very important that the patient's symptoms are managed appropriately, and not added to by the additional, sometimes confusing, information supplied by a scan.
+On occasions it can actually be detrimental to have a scan, because some patients can become overly obsessed with the medical terms used to describe their scan results, which then can become the major focus for the clinician and the patient, rather than the more prefereable focus on their symptoms and functional abilities.
+For example, many people have lumbar buldging discs yet have no symptoms, yet sometimes when these patients have an MRI or CT scan, they can develop symptoms because they think they should have pain if the scan says so!
+Conversely, for some people the results of imaging can have a positive and reassuring affect.
+Therefore, it is very important to assess a clients attitude to scans before prescibing them so that the patient's expectations are managed appropriately, and not burdened by the additional, sometimes confusing, information supplied by a scan.

 2. My friend / relative had the same low back problem, am I going to end up like them?